 - Frosted appearance.
 The frosted appearance of both sea glass and beach glass is a result of decades-long tumbling underwater.
 When you put sea glass and beach glass side by side, you’ll notice that beach glass has a less frosted appearance.

-10 Best US Beaches for Sea Glass Collecting
+15 Best US Beaches for Sea Glass Collecting

-- Difficulty level refers to how hard it is to find sea glass with 0 referring to beaches covered in sea glass through 10 (where you have to hunt for sea glass)
+Note: Difficulty level refers to how hard it is to find sea glass with 0 referring to beaches covered in sea glass through 10 (where you have to hunt for sea glass)

-- Location: Mendocino County, California
+- Location: Fort Bragg, California

 - Difficulty: 7.
 There is still a lot of sea glass around.
 You wouldn’t need to hunt.

 Glass Beach used to be covered in 7-foot depth of glass, but this is no longer the case today.
 You’d have to visit Sites One and Two if you’re after more sea glass.